 Turn ON SAUTE (more).
 When it displays, "HOT", add oil, asafetida, onion, and garlic.
 Sauté for 2-3 minutes or until onions are translucent.

-Add spinach, tomatoes, green chili, and ginger.
+Add tomatoes, green chili, and ginger.
 Add spices - coriander powder, cumin powder, and salt to taste.
+Sauté for 2-3 minutes or until tomato softens.

-Note: For fresh spinach, pressure cook for "ONE" minute.
-For frozen spinach, pressure cook for "TWO" minutes (s).
+Note: For fresh spinach, pressure cook for "two" minutes.
+For frozen spinach, pressure cook for "five" minutes.

 Once the Instant pot beeps, do a quick pressure release.
 Open the lid, and using an immersion blender, blend the spinach to puree, for a creamy consistency.